July 15th – 21st is National Youth Sports Week

 Children up to 4 years, adolescents aged 15 to 19 years, and adults over 65 are most likely to sustain a TBI.
 Adults aged 75 and older have the highest rates of TBI-related hospitalization and death.

-Diagnosis of minor head injuries relies on a person’s symptoms and results of the examination.
+The diagnosis of minor head injuries relies on a person’s symptoms and the results of the exam.

 These symptoms may include:

 - Inability to feel or move an arm or leg